This post may contain affiliate links, view our disclosure.

 Cranberry Pie Filling Ingredients

-- Fresh cranberries – we use 2 12-ounce bags of cranberries, which is about 6 cups of cranberries; frozen will also work
+- Fresh cranberries – You’ll need two 12-ounce bags of cranberries, which is about 6 cups of cranberries; frozen cranberries will also work here.

-- Sugar – use regular granulated white sugar here; if you want your pie on the sweeter side, you can increase the sugar to 4 cups
+- Sugar – Use regular granulated white sugar in this recipe; if you want your pie on the sweeter side, you can increase the sugar to 4 cups.

-- Salt – a natural flavor enhancer, salt helps bring out the flavors of everything else
+- Salt – A natural flavor enhancer, a little bit of salt helps bring out the flavors of everything else.

 All-Butter Pie Crust Ingredients

-- Salt – salt ensures that our delicious short crust isn’t bland; don’t skip the salt, and don’t skimp on the salt
+- Salt – Salt ensures that our delicious short crust isn’t bland, and takes pastry crust from mediocre to “wow”.
+Don’t skip the salt, and don’t skimp on the salt, friends.

-- Unsalted butter – for the best flavor, use grass-fed butter if you can, but don’t worry if you can’t; if you only have salted butter, you can use it and omit the added salt
+- Unsalted butter – For the best flavor, use grass-fed butter if you can, but don’t worry if you can’t.
+Also, if you only have salted butter, you can use it and omit the added salt.

-- Ice water – make sure your water is ice cold so it keeps the butter chilled for the flakiest crust
+- Ice water – Make sure your water is icy cold so it keeps the butter chilled for the flakiest crust.

 Other Ingredients

-- Egg – we lightly beat the egg with 1 tablespoon water and brush it on the top crust; this gives the crust a deep golden color
+- Egg – We lightly beat the egg with 1 tablespoon water and brush it on the top crust to give the crust a deep golden color and shine.

 How to Make Cranberry Pie